Lenty/SLiCAP_python/docs/userguide/install.rst

 SLiCAP configuration parameters
 -------------------------------

-The configuration parameters for SLiCAP are described in `SLiCAPini.py <../reference/SLiCAPini.html#module-SLiCAPini>`_.
+The configuration parameters for SLiCAP are defined in `SLiCAP.SLiCAPini.py <../reference/SLiCAPini.html#module-SLiCAPini>`_.

 To list the values of the SLiCAP configuration parameters enter: